qwisatz/Slack-Cloud-Nl-Dialogflow-Bot/README.md

 Create a Dialogflow project and agent and retrieve the JSON project file from the Google Cloud Console.

-Add in your Google Cloud Natural Language and Dialogflow JSON to the project.
+Add in the Google Cloud Natural Language and Dialogflow JSON to the project.